 Can You Paint a Motorcycle Helmet?
 And Is It Legal?

-A helmet is one of the most important safety equipment for any motorcycle rider.
-Over time, it can accumulate dents, scratches, and other superficial damages.
-Rather than buying a new one, some people might opt to be resourceful.
-Hence, you are probably wondering – can you paint a motorcycle helmets?
+A motorcycle helmet is a crucial piece of safety gear for riders.
+With time, it can develop dents, scratches and other minor damages.
+Instead of purchasing a new one, some individuals may choose to be resourceful.
+So you might be wondering if it’s possible to paint a motorcycle helmet yourself.

 Can You Paint Your Motorbike Helmet?